 Step 4: Actively Separate from Your Lizard Brain at the Moment of Temptation to Regain Control

 Once you name your inner binging voice, you’ll want to begin the process of SEPARATION.
 The moment you hear it attempting to rationalize a binge you say something like “This is not going to work, Food Demon, because I AM THE BOSS here, so just go back to your cage!”

 And you actually want to say these words in your head.
 Not just think that you need to cage the Food Demon, but actually ASSERT YOUR SUPERIORITY with this verbalization!

-Playing this game moves the battleground from your lizard brain to your neo-cortex and can give you those few crucial extra seconds of control to make the right decision.
+Playing this game moves the battleground from your lizard brain to your neo-cortex, and can give you those few crucial extra seconds of control to wake up and make the right decision.

-But sometimes it does help to logically disempower the torturous thoughts, and that’s where we turn next.
+But sometimes it can very much help to logically disempower the binge eating thoughts, and that’s where we’ll turn next.

-See, while working with clients, we’ve discovered if they can find the “lie” within any particular food rationalization, that particular rationalization loses its power, and both stress level and food obsession decrease significantly and immediately.
+See, while working with clients, we’ve discovered that if they can find the “lie” within any particular rationalization, it loses its power.
+At such time both stress and food obsession levels decrease significantly and immediately!